tireddev24/tireddev-30-days-challenge/readme.md

-# 📱 Social Media Backend API
+# 📱 Social Media Backend

 A TypeScript-based RESTful backend for a social media application, built with Node.js, Express, Prisma ORM, and PostgreSQL.